solandrust/solfate-site/content/courses/intro-to-anchor.md

 ---
+featured: true
-title: Introduction to Anchor Development
+title: Introduction to Anchor
-description: Learn the very basics of developing a Solana programs with the Anchor framework
+description: Learn the basics of developing Solana programs with the Anchor framework
-oneliner: Learn the very basics of developing a Solana programs with the Anchor framework
+oneliner: Learn the basics of developing Solana programs with the Anchor framework
 # keywords:
 image:
 tags: